 Metalsmithing & Jewelry Design Faculty

-Nicole Jacquard, Assistant Professor
+Nicole Jacquard, Associate Professor

 Nicole Jacquard received her B.A. from Indiana University and then went on to the University of Michigan where she received her first Masters in Fine Arts.
 She received her second masters from RMIT University in Melbourne, Australia during her year abroad on a Fulbright Fellowship.
 In 2004 Nicole received her PhD in Fine Arts from RMIT with her concentration on integrating CAD/CAM & RP&M into her studio practice.